SPAM. It’s here to stay and you’ll be getting more if it than you can handle thanks to the holiday season.

 Hopefully you’ll be avoiding them like the plague.

-Even better, hopefully you’re using a reputable email filter (such as Proofpoint) that catches spam emails them before they make their debut in your inbox.
+Even better, hopefully you’re using a reputable email filter (such as Proofpoint) that catches spam emails before they make their debut in your inbox.

 If you’re not, you need to be extra careful when checking your emails because cyber criminals are crafting emails so carefully, they’re still able to fool tech savvy people!